JeanGrd/Factory-Simulation-Threads/README.md

 ## Usage

-To run the simulation, compile and execute the `Simulation.java` file.
+To run the simulation, compile and execute the `main.java` file.
 The program will display the progress of workers and drivers as they complete their tasks.
 The simulation can be stopped by terminating the program.

 ## Customization

-The simulation can be customized by modifying the parameters of the `Usine`, `Livreur`, and `Ouvrier` instances created in the `Simulation.java` file.
+The simulation can be customized by modifying the parameters of the `Usine`, `Livreur`, and `Ouvrier` instances created in the `main.java` file.
 You can adjust the number of storage containers, the types and quantities of components delivered, and the types of products produced by the workers.

 ## Contributing